lokpoon/LunaSim-Document/_sources/moonshine_launch_procedure.md

    sudo systemctl stop moonshine_moon.service
    ```

-2. To completely turn off the LED strips (which remain at their last intensity after Step 1 is completed), the user should run the following two Python scripts, `clear_moon.py` (download here) and `clear_sun.py` (download here).
+2. To completely turn off the LED strips (which remain at their last intensity after Step 1 is completed), the user should run the following two Python scripts, `clear_moon.py` and `clear_sun.py` (download in {ref}`content:lightbox:download`).

     - Place both these files on the Raspberry Pi desktop.
     - Then, to turn off the LEDs in a moonlight simulation, enter: